facebook/create-react-app/packages/react-dev-utils/README.md

 On macOS, tries to find a known running editor process and opens the file in it.
 It can also be explicitly configured by `REACT_EDITOR`, `VISUAL`, or `EDITOR` environment variables.
 For example, you can put `REACT_EDITOR=atom` in your `.env.local` file, and Create React App will respect that.

-#### `noopServiceWorkerMiddleware(): ExpressMiddleware`
+#### `noopServiceWorkerMiddleware(url: string, extraScript: string): ExpressMiddleware`

-Returns Express middleware that serves a `/service-worker.js` that resets any previously set service worker configuration.
+Returns Express middleware that serves a service worker file at `url` (defaults to `/service-worker.js`) that resets any previously set service worker configuration. `extraScript` will be appended to the end of the file.
 Useful for development.

 #### `openBrowser(url: string): boolean`